What This Covers

 Unified Credit

-The dollar amount an individual can transfer free of estate tax and gift tax during their lifetime and at the time of their passing.
-The credit is $13.9 million per individual.
-A married couple will be able to shield 27.9 million from taxation.
-(As of February 2025)
+The amount an individual can transfer free of federal estate and gift taxes, both during life and at death.
+As of February 2025, the credit is $13.9 million per person, or $27.9 million for a married couple.